aiazza/Documentation/What_to_Study_for_interviews_with_big_tech_dir/BGP/notes.md

 - Keepalive : Messages that BGP use to check if neighbors are still alive, exchanged every 60 seconds by default (Depends on BGP implementation).

+#### Explicit vs Implicit Updates

+In BGP (Border Gateway Protocol), when discussing updates, the terms "explicit" and "implicit" updates refer to how routes are communicated or inferred as withdrawn or modified between BGP peers

+Explicit Withdrawal : meaning routes are announced or withdrawn through the UPDATE Message Implicit Update : A new route is received which was already in the BGP Table, but the route has a different path.
+The router implicitly withdraws the old path for that network without receiveing withdrawn routes field of UPDATE message.
 ## BGP Load sharing & Multihoming
 #### Load Sharing with the Loopback Address as a BGP Neighbor
 When we do load sharing between neighbors forming over loopback addresses connected via multiple links (Maximum of 6) We can achieve load sharing by using the **ebgp-multihop** command, you must configure ebgp-multihop whenever the external BGP (eBGP) connections are not on the same network address.